 d6 Supernatural Secrets

 - Demon Cult.
 A demon cult uses the warehouse for nightly meetings, training, and rituals.
 The warehouse has begun attracting undead and supernatural events outside the cult’s control.
-A demon guards the warehouse from the shadows.
+A demon guards the warehouse in the shadows.

 - Unstable Portal.
 Cultists once built a portal here, and it has remained unstable ever since.
 The warehouse has an unsavory reputation for murders and disappearances, not no one has found the cause.
 Some blame monsters from the sewers, but the truth is far more horrifying.